Select and Move

 Local or Global Transformation Widget

-After applying a rotation to a layer, the controllers dedicated to Position, Scale or Skew also orient themselves according to this angle, because the Transform Space option defaults to Local mode.
+After applying a rotation to a layer, the controllers dedicated to Position, Scale, and Skew also orient themselves according to this angle, because the Transform Space option defaults to Local mode.

 However, it is possible to switch to Global mode, so that controllers are oriented parallel to the coordinate system's horizontal and vertical axes.